-You can book online using the button above or simply download our booking form and email or post it back to us, or call 020 7403 7458.
+You can book online using the button above or call 020 7403 7458.
+You can book online using the button above or simply download our booking form and email or post it back to us.
 If you prefer, for security purposes, not to fill in your card details, please complete all other details on the form and we can then we can contact you by phone for these.

 SPECIAL OFFER!
 Parents/carers of autistic children can access this event at £74.00, a saving of £136.00!
-There are limited numbers available at this rate so please, BOOK NOW to avoid disappointment.
-We are also live streaming this event for £50pp, full pricing options are at the bottom of this page, and on the booking form.
+There are limited seats available so please, BOOK NOW to avoid disappointment.
+We are also live streaming this event for £50pp, full pricing options are at the bottom of this page.

 New Tony Attwood Programme for 2019